grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onclose.md

 ### Example

-_A k6 script that will initiate WebSocket connection sends a ping and closes it using `onopen` handler.
-We also should see `WebSocket connection closed` that will come from `onclose` handler._
+_A k6 script that initiates a WebSocket connection, sends a ping, and closes it using `onopen` handler.
+The console should also log `WebSocket connection closed` from the `onclose` handler._

 <CodeGroup labels={["example-websocket-onclose.js"]} lineNumbers={[]} showCopyButton={[true]}>